Edited by Azizi Powell

 Group: Yeah

-'cause I'm de li cious
+'cause I'm de li cious.

 Camille, Kirresha, Leti: Sha boo ya sha sha sha boo ya.
 Roll call.